Newton Cannon: Governorship

 Cannon was the first member of the Whig Party to be elected governor of Tennessee.
 He became the first governor to benefit from increased powers given to the office by the state constitution of 1834.
 As governor, in 1836 he convened the first special session of the legislature in state history.

 Cannon was re-elected to a second term as governor in 1837, defeating General Robert Armstrong.
 In his second term as governor, both houses of the General Assembly were controlled by Whigs, and the legislature approved proposals to create a new state bank and to expand state support for internal improvements such as roads, railroads, and canals.
 An advocate for public education, Cannon designated some revenues from the state bank to pay for schools.
 Cannon was publicly criticized for his implementation of the new laws, especially in East Tennessee, where voters grew impatient over his lack of support for the Hiwassee Railroad.

 In 1839, state Democrats, determined to defeat Cannon, convinced rising politician and Speaker of the U.S. House of Representatives James K. Polk to run against him.
 The two candidates toured the state together to give a series of public debates, the first of which took place at Murfreesboro on April 11, 1839.
 Cannon typically delivered slower, more methodical arguments, and was outshone in the debates by the quicker and wittier Polk.
-In the election, Polk narrowly defeated Cannon by a vote of 54,680 to 52,114.
+In the election, Polk narrowly defeated Cannon by 2,675 votes.

 Cannon wanted to run against Polk in 1841, but Whig leaders instead nominated James C. Jones, thinking that Cannon would not be able to defeat Polk.

 Cannon died in Nashville at the age of sixty, just two years after his last candidacy for governor.
 He is interred in a cemetery on the grounds of his estate in Williamson County near Allisona.